Mainline Widening Construction Activities

 Construction and Extension

-Spring 2025 – Large-scale excavation, retaining wall construction, and paving on both sides of the Turnpike (I-76) continue this spring as the Turnpike Commission’s $214 million project to widen and reconstruct I-76 between mileposts 312 and 316 in Upper Uwchlan, Uwchlan, West Pikeland, and Charlestown townships, in Chester County enters its second year of construction.
+Summer 2025 – Paving of the new outer eastbound lanes on the Turnpike (I-76) is advancing from west to east this (see below) summer under the Pennsylvania Turnpike Commission’s $214 million project to widen and reconstruct I-76 between mileposts 312 and 316 in Upper Uwchlan, Uwchlan, West Pikeland, and Charlestown townships, in Chester County.

-Paving operations also continue in the westbound direction beginning at the eastern limits of the project (MP 316) and are expected to be finished in late fall.
+Excavation and base paving (see below) continue this summer in the westbound direction beginning at the eastern limits of the project (MP 316) and are expected to be finished in early fall.

-Once paving is completed, traffic will shift onto the new outer lanes to allow for center area construction.
+Once eastbound paving is completed, eastbound traffic will shift onto the new outer lanes to allow for center area construction.
+Westbound traffic will shift onto the new westbound lanes in early fall.

 Pine Creek Road in Uwchlan Township remains closed until the completion of the new bridge in 2026.
 This deviation from the original plan to reopen the road temporarily between construction stages is due to safety concerns, given the narrowness of the existing structure and additional heavy construction work that will remain ongoing in the area.
 Motorists will detour to Worthington Road, Newcomen Road, Conestoga Road, and then Upper Pine Creek Road.